Andrew M. Colman

 Colman, A. M., Körner, T. W., Musy, O., & Tazdaït, T. (2011).
 Mutual support in games: Some properties of Berge equilibria.
 Journal of Mathematical Psychology, 55, 166-175.

-For more publications or full CV, use the panel on the left.
+For more publications with links or full CV, use the panel on the left.